 The monitoring infrastructure in Stordalen includes meteorology, radiation and gas flux measurements.

-The Kärkevagge field hut can accommodate four people.
-In summer the hut can be reached on foot via Vassijaure, and in winter by snowmobile.
+The Kärkevagge field hut can accommodate six people.
+In summer the hut can be reached on foot via Vassijaure, and in winter by cross-country skis or snowmobile.

-The Lullihatjårro field hut can accommodate four people.
+The Lullihatjårro field hut can accommodate three people, there is no room to sleep on the floor.
 It is reached by helicopter all year round or by snowmobile in winter.
 It is possible to walk here in summer, but the cabin is remote.

 Offices and work space